mandraga/SombreroBms/README.md

 # SombreroBms

 SombreroBMS is a battery management system board and software for small electric vehicles and conversions.
-Mainly 36V and 48V battery packs.
+Mainly 36V and 48V battery packs for golf carts.
-Currently in development.
+Currently an unfinished project.

 Planed features: